exercism/rust/exercises/practice/isogram/.approaches/introduction.md

 ## Which approach to use?

 All three approaches are idiomatic.
-The two approaches using a bit field are more than forty times faster than the one using a `HashSet`.
+The two approaches using a bit field are more than thirty-five times faster than the one using a `HashSet`.
 Of the two bit field approaches, the `for` loop is few nanoseconds faster than the one using a chain of functions.
 Since they are so close in performance, choosing between them would be a matter of stylistic preference.